climberig/climberig.github.io/cv.md

 After more than a decade in the software industry, I have a couple things to say about software, engineers, interviews, motivation, etc
 <a href="/misc-eng" target="_blank">http://climberig.com/misc-eng</a>.

+**Skills**

+Java, Python, Javascript, Ruby, Bash.
+If I can solve a problem using a pencil and paper, it is ideal (no need to maintain code).
+I try to use the best tools for the job.
+If it means learning a new language, framework, paradigm, etc., so be it.

+If you are interested in my non-programming skills, read this <a href="/skills" target="_blank">http://climberig.com/skills</a>.

 **Work**

 * Fitbit, June 2012 - current, Software Engineer (40th employee)<br/>